 You’ve probably heard of chill music, ambient music, and world music.
 But what about space music?
 The term isn’t as “out there,” as you might believe!
 In fact, it is quickly becoming recognized as a sub-genre of new age music.
+Here are some music artists I really enjoy to do my daily meditation or sometimes to fall asleep in a dreamy state.
+I discovered some of them in films!

 As described on Wikipedia: